-These symptoms can come and go, and may flare up at certain times as a result of hormonal or environmental triggers such as pregnancy, menstrual periods, high levels of humidity, using oily cosmetics or hair products, and taking certain medications.
+These symptoms can come and go, and may flare up at certain times as a result of hormonal or environmental triggers, such as pregnancy, menstrual periods, high levels of humidity, use of oily cosmetics or hair products, and taking certain medications.
 Severe cases of acne may cause scarring, which can have a damaging emotional effect on the sufferer.
 If acne symptoms do not respond to over-the-counter treatments, or if scarring develops as the acne clears up, a dermatologist should be consulted.

 Treatment methods for acne aim to reduce oil production and increase the speed of skin-cell turnover to prevent new blemishes from developing.
 Acne treatment also focuses on reducing inflammation to help treat current symptoms.
 Treatment may include a combination of topical creams and ointments, and prescription medications that include antibiotics and oral contraceptives.

 Topical creams and ointments applied to the affected area are often the first form of treatment used to treat acne.
 Over-the-counter creams and ointments, which are used to treat mild forms of acne, may contain benzoyl peroxide, salicylic acid or lactic acid as their active ingredient.
 Prescription topical treatments may contain higher concentrations of these active ingredients, as well as retinoic or azelaic acid.